A comprehensive clean bulk meal plan (guide to clean bulking)

 Meal 2

 11am: You have a break from work.
 For optimal protein synthesis we should ingest some protein here as well as some carbohydrate for proper protein absorption.
-If you have a mucho calories to consume we can include some healthy fats to boost the calorie content of this meal.
+If you have a lot of calories to consume we can include some extra carbohydrates or healthy fats to boost the calorie content of this meal.

 Protein shake with a piece of fruit.